-By convention, the files are located in SYS:PUBLIC for DOS users, and in SYS:PUBLIC/OS2 for OS/2 users.
+By convention, the files are located in SYS:PUBLIC for DOS users.

 All NetWare users have Read and File Scan rights to the files.

 Public trustee

 A special trustee that can be added to any object, directory, or file.
 By default, [Public] includes the Read right and the File Scan right.